Robustness Verification of Polynomial Neural Networks: Introduction

+\item In Section~\ref{sec:exp-ed-degree}, we study the expected real ED degree of the decision boundary of polynomial networks via Kac-Rice methods.
+We prove a general theorem for the expected number of real critical points (Theorem~\ref{thm:ed-kac-rice}).
+For shallow networks in the infinite-width limit, we obtain an exact formula for one-dimensional input data (Proposition~\ref{prop:ed-kac-rice}) and an upper bound for arbitrary input dimensions (Theorem~\ref{thm:ed-kac-rice-high}).

-\item In Section \ref{sec:ed-disc}, we define the ED discriminant, which classifies test instances by the complexity of the verification task.
-We provide a symbolic algorithm for its computation (Alg.\ \ref{alg:ed-discriminant}), along with~examples.
+\item In Section~\ref{sec:ed-disc}, we study the ED discriminant, which classifies test instances over the input space by the corresponding complexity of the verification task.
+We provide a symbolic algorithm for its computation (Algorithm~\ref{alg:ed-discriminant}), together with examples.

-\item In Section \ref{sec:par-disc}, we introduce the parameter discriminant, which classifies the parameters of a neural network by the verification complexity.
-We establish a complete characterization for quadric boundaries (Thm.\ \ref{thm:ed-degree-conics-n-variables}) and derive the parameter discriminant as a stratified hypersurface. \end{itemize} An implementation of our algorithms is provided at: \url{https://github.com/edwardduanhao/AlgebraicVerification}.
+\item In Section~\ref{sec:par-disc}, we introduce the parameter discriminant, which classifies the parameters of a neural network by the corresponding complexity of the verification task on generic test data.
+We establish a complete characterization for quadric boundaries (Theorem~\ref{thm:ed-degree-conics-n-variables}) and derive the parameter discriminant as a stratified hypersurface.